 If you are paying in full for the semester, payments are due August 1st for the fall semester and January 1st for the spring semester.
-Students/parents will have the option to sign up for a 5 or 4 month payment option per semester due on the first of the month with the last payment due December 1st, for the fall semester and May 1st for spring semester.
+Students/parents will have the option to sign up for a 5 or 4 month payment plan option per semester due on the first of the month with the last payment due December 1st, for the fall semester and May 1st for spring semester.
+Automatic (Recurring) Payments are encouraged for Monthly Payment Plans.
 Students will need to fill out the online forms to grant the payee access to Net Classroom.
 Once the forms are completed, you will be able to make payments via credit card or e-check on NetClassroom or payments in the form of check and/or cash can be made at the cashier's office, in the Caine Student Center.
 Credit card payments will not be processed in the cashier's office.